5 BPM systems for your business: automation, case studies, and ROI

 15. The solution suits large businesses (500+ employees) with complex processes: R&D, multi-tier logistics and frequently changing regulations.

-16. If your processes do not fit standard templates, this platform adapts them within days.
+16. If your processes do not fit the templates, this platform adapts them in days.

 3. Directum RX (CIS)